spannawit/mnist-neural-network/README.md

 Other functions are grouped in class instead of separated into files for readability.

 Following accuracy improvement strategies been done:
-1. Normalizing pixel value to range [0,1]
+1. Normalizing pixel values to range [0,1]
 2. Shuffling training data randomly for learning.
 3. Mini-batch learning.
 4. Weights are initialized from Normal distribution (mean=0, sd=sqrt(#input_unit)) to land around linear region of sigmoid (or tanh) function for fast learning.